BartoszJelen/Regex_validator/README.md

 6) compare terms with regex pattern // validate input

 #11/07/2019
 # I was playing with it between classes.
-U can base sth yours on it, or contribute to this one
+We can develop sth your base on it, or contribute to this one !